jevalenciap/iptodomain/README.md

   -v   It shows more information while you are scanning.

   -r   FILE3     Please enter the name of the final report without duplicate domains results.

+  This tool was created by:

+  Juan Esteban Valencia Pantoja